 1. Get everything out and create YES, NO and MAYBE piles – the NO’s can go to charity shops/dress agencies for re-sale, gifted to friends/family, once they are a NO just say goodbye to them and put them in a bag and remove them from your space.
-Now this is where we consider the MAYBE’s can be reconsidered.
-Can you make them work for you by repairing/adjusting (ie tucking in, wearing back to front, customising) or do you have to work too hard to make them work for you?
-If so they are a NO.
+Now this is where we consider the MAYBE’s.
+Can you make them work for you by creating a new outfit, do they need cleaning/repairing/adjusting or do you have to work too hard to make them work for you?
+If so they are a NO. Goodbye!

 Sort in to YES, NO and MAYBE piles

 2. Be honest with the MAYBE’s!
 Really look at why they’re a MAYBE – is it the wrong style for your Body Shape?
 Is the dress simply the wrong colour for your skintone?
 Could you repair it, adjust the buttons, shorten/lengthen it to suit?
 Is it something you long to love or feel you should because it was a gift?
-If it’s not right for you for the now and you don’t love it enough to repair/dry clean get rid of it!
+If it’s not right for you and you don’t love it enough to repair/dry clean get rid of it!
 Then once you have deciphered the MAYBE'S into YES and NO's then you can have fun!

 Can you repair anything or customise to make it relevant?

-3. Get decent velvet hangers (@tkmaxx sell a variety of colours) having all of your clothes on one style of hanger makes it easier to assess what you have, looks great, saves a huge amount of space and are practical as clothes hang better on them and don’t lose their shape.
+3. Get decent velvet hangers having all of your clothes on one style of hanger makes it easier to assess what you have, looks great, saves a huge amount of space and are practical as delicate clothes like shirts, blouses hang better on them and don’t lose their shape.

 And if it’s all too much or you simply don’t know where to start that’s where I step in.
 Message me if you’d like a no obligation chat about where you’re at with your style and your journey, book in for your FREE Style Consultation… and let’s talk about you!